 It’s incredibly windy where we live, so there is often a lot of debris to tidy up in the garden, the children love to help out with this and are actually really useful, so it’s a great help.

 We get a lot of leaves blowing around this time of year, as well as bigger twigs and branches, and sometimes debris from the farm on a really windy day.

-One of the big jobs we’ve done this Autumn is cut the hedges.
-They suddenly seemed to shoot up and we didn’t want them to get too high up and out of control, my dad was a star when he came to stay recently and now they look much better.
+One of the big jobs we’ve done recently is cut the hedges.
+They suddenly seemed to shoot up and we didn’t want them to get too high up and out of control.

 A chainsaw from somewhere like SGS can make life a whole lot easier and you can get the job done much faster.
 There was a lot to cut and it would have taken hours by hand, and not looked nearly as smart.
 No one wants a hedge that looks like it’s been cut with a knife and fork now do they?